We buy all types of coins and paper money — from individual collectible coins to complete collections and estates.

 Gold Coins

-We regularly buy U.S. gold coins, especially those minted before 1933.
+We regularly buy U.S. gold coins, especially pre-1933 issues.

-Proof coins and collector sets are specially made by the U.S. Mint with a higher level of detail and finish.
+Proof coins and mint sets are specially produced by the U.S. Mint.

-We also evaluate coins that have been professionally graded by services such as PCGS and NGC, as well as raw (ungraded) coins.
+We also evaluate professionally graded coins as well as raw coins.

 How We Value Your Coins

-We evaluate coins using multiple real-world market sources, including:
+We evaluate coins using real-world market data, including:

-Our goal is to give you a clear, accurate understanding of what your coins are worth in today’s market.
+Our goal is to give you a clear understanding of what your coins are worth in today’s market.

 Are my old coins worth anything?